jmcanterafonseca/dataModels/ParksAndGardens/doc/introduction.md

 # Parks and gardens datamodels

-These data models are intended to model parks, gardens and related green areas in a city.
+These data models are intended to model parks, gardens and related green spaces in a city.
-In the future low granularity entities such as trees or bushes might be modelled as well.

 The main entity types identified are: